Maria Chapa Lopez: Early career

 Chapa Lopez spent more than a decade as a judge advocate in the United States Army, leaving at the rank of lieutenant colonel.

 From April 2000 to April 2016, she worked as an assistant United States attorney in the U.S. Attorney's Office for the Middle District of Florida, prosecuting complex transnational and domestic drug trafficking organizations, large-scale money laundering cases, and complex opioid cases.
 From April 2016 to January 2018, she was the U.S. Department of Justice deputy attaché in the U.S. Embassy in Mexico City.

 U.S. Attorney for the Middle District of Florida

 On January 3, 2018, United States attorney general Jeff Sessions announced the appointment of Chapa Lopez to serve as interim U.S. attorney after the resignation of A. Lee Bentley III.

 On May 10, 2018, President Trump announced his intent to nominate Chapa Lopez to be the United States attorney for the Middle District of Florida.
 On May 15, 2018, her nomination was sent to the Senate.
 On July 12, 2018, her nomination was reported out of committee by a voice vote.
 On August 28, 2018, her nomination was confirmed in the United States Senate by voice vote.
 She was sworn into office on September 4, 2018.

 Chapa Lopez resigned on February 27, 2021, following the presidential transition of Joe Biden.

+Board of Veterans Appeals

+On June 1, 2026, President Trump nominated Chapa Lopez for a six-year term as Chairman of the Board of Veterans Appeals.